willthames/awx-project-update-test-suite/README.md

 for AWX jobs with branch overrides set (or not set)

 There are three branches used for testing
-* project-default - used to ensure that job-default is respected (should never actually be hit)
 * job-default - used when no branch override is set
 * override - used to test branch overrides
-* main - should always be ahead of default and override, really exists to check that the project update isn't just pulling in HEAD
+* main - should always be ahead of job-default and override, really exists to check that the project update isn't just pulling in HEAD.
+This branch contains the up to date test suites

 # Running the test suite